akoenig/laessig/README.md

 # laessig

-Laessig (a german word (lässig) which stands for 'casual') is a small tool belt which provides helpers for your day-to-day work with the css preprocessor [LESS](http://lesscss.org/).
+_laessig_ (a german word (lässig) which stands for 'casual') is a small tool belt which provides helpers for your day-to-day work with the css preprocessor [LESS](http://lesscss.org/).

 ## Installation

-In order to install 'laessig' you need a working [Node.js](http://nodejs.org/) environment.
+In order to install _laessig_ you need a working [Node.js](http://nodejs.org/) environment.
 Please consider the great documentation in the [Node.js Github-Wiki](https://github.com/joyent/node/wiki) for a brief explanation about the installation steps.

-You have to install ''laessig'' with root privileges via the NPM package system:
+You have to install _laessig_ with root privileges via the NPM package system:

     $ sudo npm install laessig -g